cetic/fadi/INSTALL.md

 cd helm
 # you can edit values.yaml file to customise the stack
 ./deploy.sh
-# see deploy.log for connection information to the various services
 # specify the fadi namespace to see the different pods
 kubectl config set-context minikube --namespace fadi
 ```